mesosphere-backup/open-docs/advanced-course/advanced-usage-of-marathon.md

 Further Study
 -------------

-* Read more about the API endpoints available for Marathon at https://mesosphere.github.io/marathon/docs/rest-api.html
+* Read more about the [API endpoints](https://mesosphere.github.io/marathon/docs/rest-api.html) available for Marathon.